Browsing Tag

 Conservation Station is located in the Rafiki’s Planet Watch area of the park, which means you will need to take the Wildlife Express Train to get there.
 Find the train station near Harambe Market in Africa.

-The experience opens May 26, 2026, and Disney has confirmed it will stick around beyond the summer.
-This is not a limited-time summer-only activation, but in the same breathe, we don’t have an end date and know it won’t last forever.
+The experience opened May 26, 2026, and Disney has confirmed it will stick around beyond the summer.
+This is not a limited-time summer-only activation, though in the same breath, there is no announced end date, so it will not last forever.

 Bluey and Bingo: What to Expect Inside